edwardcallow/tesco-jargon/s.md

 Usually carried out by the Store or Duty Manager at the start of their shift, they walk around the store looking to see how the floor looks, for example if there are any major gaps, if all promotional material is out in the correct place, if any cleaning needs doing etc.

 #### Stores distribution ![Distribution](assets/images/tag-distribution.png)
-The distribution of goods from depot to store, formerly called Secondary Distribution.
+The distribution of goods from depot to store.
 > Previously known as secondary distribution.

 #### Stores helpdesk